 For established businesses looking to introduce a new piece of software to their operations, one of the most challenging aspects to wrap their heads around is calculating the long-term value of the software and how it impacts their procurement decision making.

 It’s a fairly straightforward question from a high-level: how much is this software project worth to my business?
 But once we start breaking down the nuance of this topic, challenging new questions start to arise:

 Once you open this particular can of worms, you’ll probably just end up with more questions than answers.

-With that in mind, we’ve broken down an approach to evaluating a new piece of software, how it functions as a business asset, and the implications for how software depreciates over time.
+With that in mind, we’ve donned our technology consultant caps and have broken down an approach to evaluating a new piece of software, how it functions as a business asset, and the implications for how software depreciates over time.

 There are a few important reasons why it’s worth taking the time to understand the long-term value of custom software before investing in its development.
 From our perspective, this includes:

 Depending on how integral your software is to normal business operations, it can have a significant impact on how you assign value to it, both before and after development.
 Your approach when determining the value of your software is dependent on the role it plays as an asset within your organization.